 What if the most powerful force for energizing all Yoga practices were as obvious and visible as the Sun?
 The fact is that it is.
 The Sun, properly understood not merely as an outer but as an inner energy source, reflects the supreme light of Yoga both in our own hearts and in the world of nature around us.

-The Sun is the most visible representation of the deity, the veritable “Face of the God” as the ancient Vedas eloquently state.
+The Sun is the most visible representation of the deity, the veritable “Face of the the Divine” as the ancient Vedas eloquently state.
 The Sun is no mere luminous material globe or light in the outer sense, but the source of life, intelligence, love, and consciousness: light in the inner sense as well.
 Throughout the ancient world, continuing in some areas down to present day, we find a worship of the Sun as part of a greater religion or spiritual path of light, enlightenment and Self-realization.
 This solar religion or solar dharma generally occurs along with a cult of the sacred Fire and the mystic Moon and other aspects of light, and as part of a worship of nature as a whole and of the cosmic mind.

-A religion of the Sun predominated among the ancient Egyptians, Persians, Hindus, and Scythians, to name but a few, extending to the Aztecs, Mayas, Incas and Pueblo Indians of the New World.
+A religion of the Sun predominated among the ancient Egyptians, Persians, Hindus, and Scythians, to name but a few, extending to the Aztecs, Mayas, Incas and Pueblo Indians of the Americas.
 Ancient Pre-Christian European traditions of the Greeks, Romans, Celts, Germans and Slavs, contain a strong solar symbolisms as well.
 Even later monotheistic approaches like Judaism, Christianity and Islam contain if not a solar symbolism, at least a symbolism of light.
 There is also a strong solar symbolism in Zoroastrianism, Buddhism and Shinto and many other spiritual traditions too numerous to mention quickly.
 Such spiritual teachings usually link the human being to the Sun and make us into children of the Sun, forms of light on Earth taking birth to fulfill the solar will towards greater light and consciousness.
 We could say that the natural religion and of our species is that of the Sun.

 The Vedic Religion of the Sun and Light